Lav-Khator/Mobile-APK-Security-Analyzer/README.md

 A robust and efficient APK security scanner built entirely in Python.
 It is a static analysis security tool that evaluates Android APK files and reports structured security findings.

+Note: Testing large apk files on deployed website may not be possible due to Render's limitation, in that case, using localhost is preferable.

 ## Key Features

 - **No Java Required**: Uses `androguard` for pure Python APK analysis.